Swofty-Developments/SwoftyPortfolio/content/featured/HyperLands/index.md

   - Game Design
 ---

 Hyperlands is the former second biggest non-featured MCPE server, with it hitting peaks of over 2k players.
 I have helped develop, test, and create ideas for the server with me currently specializing in Web Development.
-The server boasts an [active discord community](discord.gg/hyperlands) of 30,000 people of which I have been a memer of since 2019.
+The server boasts an [active discord community](discord.gg/hyperlands) of 30,000 people of which I have been a member of since 2019.